 Total Time: 1 hour 15 minutes

 - 1 pound unsalted butter (semi soft)

 - 2 cups sugar

 - 1 tablespoon baking powder

 - 12 Palisade peaches, pitted, peeled and sliced

 - 4 tablespoons sugar

 - Juice of 1 lemon

-- In mixer, cream butter and sugar, then add remaining ingredients.
-Roll into a ball and let cool in refrigerator.
+- In a mixer, cream butter, and sugar, then add the remaining ingredients.
+Roll into a ball and let cool in the refrigerator.

 - Grease one larger baking dish or individual baking dishes as shown, with nonstick spray and distribute the filling evenly throughout the dish.
 Roll out topping with rolling pin until ¼-inch thick, (if you place each portion of topping in-between two pieces of parchment dusted with flour, rolling out each topping will be a breeze).
 Cover peaches with topping and bake in 350° oven until golden brown on top and hot through the center, approximately 30-45 minutes.